nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 </script>
 ```

-However, unlike `/CourseTitlesView` where we could extract this model out into a local variable and use it immediately, we’d need to store each course’s model somewhere when running `ScrapeCourses` then extract it in order to scrape the sections for that given course.
+However, unlike `/CourseTitlesView` where I could extract this model out into a local variable and use it immediately, I needed to store each course’s model somewhere when running `ScrapeCourses` then extract it in order to scrape the sections for that given course.
 The logical place to do this would be in the database, so I figured it was time to finally get around to storing the data I was scraping.

 ## Conclusion

 Sorry to leave you on a bit of a cliffhanger with the database schema, but I figured it was best to leave designing the database to its own post!

 I found this experiment into choosing a programming language to be a great way to improve my knowledge about each of the languages I explored.
-Python, when coupled with Requests and BeautifulSoup, is by far the easiest language to start scraping webpages with and is where I'd reccomend anyone interested in scraping start.
+Python, when coupled with Requests and Beautiful Soup, is by far the easiest language to start scraping webpages with and is where I'd reccomend anyone interested in scraping start.
 Using a headless browser and library such as Selenium or Puppeteer sounds like a good alternative for dynamic content scraping, but is often too slow or unreliable to consistently use.
 In practice, any dynamic content you need to scrape is likely better received by just manually invoking the endpoint than attempting to render it on the page.
-Scraping in Go is definitely a more verbose option, but promises greater control and performance.
+Although the task of teasing apart URL request parameters can seem daunting, programs like your browser's developer tools and cURL make the task much more managable.
+Web scraping in Go is definitely a more verbose option, but promises greater control and performance.

-Now that I have seven months of hindsight on this project, I think that choosing Go was the correct choice for me at the time.[^9] An added bonus I didn't expect was that it forced me to learn Go as a language better.
+Now that I have seven months of hindsight on this project, I think that choosing Go was the correct choice for me at the time.[^11] As an added bonus, choosing Go for this project gave me experience with language features and libraries I wouldn't have otherwise had reason to use.

 As you start your next project, I'd encourage you to take a similar approach to the one I did here.
-You might find that a couple days of prototyping and refining lead to a much clearer vision of what to build and how to build it.
+You might find that a couple days of prototyping and refining your requirements lead to a much clearer vision of what to build and how to build it.

-<p className="text-gray-600 text-sm italic">Thanks to Timothy Gu and Ashley Sanders-Garcia for reviewing drafts of this post.</p>
+<p className="text-gray-600 text-sm italic">Thanks to Mackenzie Possee, Timothy Gu, and Ashley Sanders-Garcia for reviewing drafts of this post.</p>

 [^1]: Funnily enough, as I was working on this project, the Daily Bruin's Data Blog did a [similar scraping project](https://stack.dailybruin.com/2020/02/05/class-fill-ups/).
-However, I think my data is better for a few of reasons: it differentiates courses by time and professor, tracks graduate level classes, and has been scraping for a longer period of time.
+However, I think my data is better for a few reasons: it differentiates courses by time and professor, tracks graduate level classes, and has been scraping for a longer period of time.
-[^2]: I asked Registrar's Office if they keep any enrollment trend statistics.
+[^2]: I asked the Registrar's Office if they keep any enrollment trend statistics.
 They snapshot enrollment changes at the end of weeks 3 and 8 of the quarter, but don't do any tracking of how many/which classes fill up during first vs. second enrollment passes.
+[^3]: Full disclosure, I previously interned at Datadog.
-[^3]: There’s also a private list of classes available at [my.ucla.edu](http://my.ucla.edu/) that’s updated more frequently, but I figured that an hour resolution on enrollment data was a good place to start and would make my job easier.
+[^4]: There’s also a private list of classes available at [my.ucla.edu](http://my.ucla.edu/) that’s updated more frequently, but I figured that an hour resolution on enrollment data was a good place to start and would make my job easier.
-[^4]: The Department of Asian Languages and Culturses [offers](https://www.alc.ucla.edu/undergraduate/languages-offered/) courses in Chinese, Japanese, Korean, Filipino, Hindi-Urdu, Indonesian, Thai and Vietnamese, if you were curious.
+[^5]: The Department of Asian Languages and Culturses [offers](https://www.alc.ucla.edu/undergraduate/languages-offered/) courses in Chinese, Japanese, Korean, Filipino, Hindi-Urdu, Indonesian, Thai and Vietnamese, if you were curious.
-[^5]: The Stack article mentioned previously, "How Quickly Do Classes Fill Up?", also used Selenium to scrape their data.
+[^6]: The Stack article mentioned previously, "How Quickly Do Classes Fill Up?", also used Selenium to scrape their data.
 One of the authors, Andrew, later told me it took them about 30 minutes to completely scrape all of the courses from start to finish.
-[^6]: This later turned out to be a false assumption, but we’ll get there.
+[^7]: This later turned out to be a false assumption, but we’ll get there in part two.
-[^7]: Although this is apparently changing in Requests 3, which I haven’t tried at all and is still experimental as of writing this.
+[^8]: Although this is apparently changing in Requests 3, which I haven’t tried at all and is still experimental as of writing this.
+[^9]: My only experience writing async Python code before this project when I had to [develop a proxy herd for my programming languages class](http://web.cs.ucla.edu/classes/winter18/cs131/hw/pr.html).
+Funnily enough, in the [project report](/cs131-async-python-report.pdf), I wrote: "I see the async module in Python as a very good step forward, but think that as of now, the ecosystem needs a little longer to grow and stabilize before writing code with it can become enjoyable."
+Although the statement is two years old now, I think it still holds true.
-[^8]: You may be wondering why I didn't fetch the first page with `CoursesTitleView`.
+[^10]: You may be wondering why I didn't fetch the first page with `CoursesTitleView`.
 The main reason is that the endpoint doesn’t provide a page count, which meant I wouldn’t know how many additional pages to request.
-[^9]: Once I decided to deploy my scraper as Lambda functions, I think much of the appeal of Go's concurrency features becomes moot as multiple lambdas can run simultaneously, removing the need for concurrency from the language.
+[^11]: Once I decided to deploy my scraper as Lambda functions, I think much of the appeal of Go's concurrency features becomes moot as multiple functions can run simultaneously, removing the need for concurrency from the language.
 I'll talk about this more in part two.